Citi/scaler/examples/readme.md

     Shows how to send a nested task to scheduler
 - simple_client.py
     Shows how to send a basic task to scheduler
+- simple_scheduler.py
+    Shows how to initialize a Scheduler
+- simple_cluster.py
+    Shows how to initialize a Cluster